ursatile/css4eng/01-03-how-css-works.md

 Let's meet CSS selectors.
 Instead of putting our styles inline, we're going to add a `style` element to the `head` of our page.
 This lets us define rules that apply to everything on the page, but to do that, we need to add something called a `selector`, which tells the browser which element, or elements, each rule applies to.

-Let's add a selector `p`, which will match any paragraph element, then open braces, put in our rule - `color: purple` - and close braces.
+Let's add a selector `p`, which matches any paragraph element, then open braces, put in our rule - `color: purple` - and close braces.
 That's a CSS rule: paragraphs on this page should be purple.

 You'll notice that the `em` and the `strong` elements there have also changed colour, but the text on the button hasn't.
 This is because of the C in CSS, which stands for `cascading`.
 What's actually happening here is that we've defined a rule saying "stuff in paragraphs should be purple", but the browser has a default rule that says "buttons should have black text on a grey background", and in this situation, the browser rule about buttons is more important than our new rule about paragraphs.
 We'll talk a lot more about this when we get to the part about `specificity`, because understanding how the browser decides which rules to apply, and which rules to ignore, is a vitally important part of understanding how CSS actually works.